pwang00/pietcc/README.md

 `./pietcc <image> --[ub|uw] -o <output>`

-and to specify warning about non-termination, do
+and to specify warning about nontermination, do

 `./pietcc <image> -w -o <output>`